North Carolina Turnpike Authority: History

-The 2006 law also made an exception, to the prohibition of converting any segment of the nontolled state highway system to a toll, by specifically identifying I-540 that was currently under construction as of July 1, 2006, located in Wake and Durham counties, and extending from I-40 southwest to North Carolina Highway 55 (NC 55).
+The 2006 law also made an exception to the prohibition of converting any segment of the nontolled state highway system to toll by specifically identifying I-540 (under construction in 2006) in Wake and Durham counties and extending from I-40 southwest to North Carolina Highway 55 (NC 55).
 In addition, the law also mandates the North Carolina Department of Transportation (NCDOT) to maintain an existing, alternate, comparable non-toll route for each toll route constructed by the authority.
 In December 2006, FHWA approved the tolling project on what was going to be I-540 along the Western Wake Freeway.

 In 2008, Senate Bill 1697 (S.L.
 2008-225) established the enforcement of tolls on turnpike projects and clarified and revised several sections, including: removal of I-540 from project list, collection of tolls (via mail or transponder), payment system for tolls, civil penalties for not paying tolls and procedures for contesting liability for unpaid tolls.
 The Triangle Parkway was also renamed the Triangle Expressway, which incorporated segments also known as NC 147 (Triangle Parkway) and NC 540 (Western Wake Freeway), in Wake and Durham counties.

 In 2009, House Bill 1617 (S.L.
 2009-343) transferred the functions and funds of the North Carolina Turnpike Authority to NCDOT to conserve expenditures and improve efficiency.
 In August, the groundbreaking ceremony took place on the first phase of the Triangle Expressway.
 On May 4, 2010, the Authority signed a contract with TransCore to provide transponders.

 In December 2011, phase one of the Triangle Expressway was open to traffic; on January 3, 2012, toll collection began.
 On June 26, 2012, Senate Bill 895 (S.L.
 2012-85) gave the authority the ability to enter into reciprocal toll enforcement agreements with other toll agencies.
 In August, 2012, phase two of the Triangle Expressway was open to traffic and immediately began toll collection.
 In December 2012, phase three of the Triangle Expressway was opened to traffic; on January 3, 2013, toll collection began on the final section.

 In 2013, House Bill 817 (S.R.
 2013-183) made sweeping changes to the authority, including: removal of several turnpike projects, including the Triangle Expressway Southeast Extension, Garden Parkway, Cape Fear Skyway and the Mid-Currituck Bridge. reestablishing the turnpike project limit to nine, with the existing Triangle Expressway counting as three and the Monroe Connector/Bypass as one.
 New turnpike projects must follow new conditions prior to the letting of a contract for project.
 A limit of up to three agreements with a private entity, with an agreement of no more than 50 years from the date of the beginning of operations on the toll facility.
 The designation of HOT and managed lanes.